YAP-Technologies-Inc/corehackyap/README.md

 ### Common Issues

 1. **Audio Recording Not Working**
-   - **Use Safari browser** - Chrome/Firefox have limited MediaRecorder support
+   - **Use Chrome or Safari browser** - Both support MediaRecorder API
    - Ensure microphone permissions are granted
    - Check if ElevenLabs API key is configured correctly